Ildaron/Laser_control/README.md

 In this video - a laser (the red point) tries to catch a yellow LED.
 It is an adjusting process but in fact, instead, a yellow LED can be a mosquito, and instead, the red laser can be a powerful laser.
 [![Hardware demonstrations](https://github.com/Ildaron/Laser_control/blob/master/Supplementary%20files/demonstration.bmp)](https://www.youtube.com/watch?v=2BKtM5cxOik)

-in the video on the monitor, you can see, how the YoloV4tiny detected a cockroach and after that - turn on the laser and send a signal to the galvanometer to set the position of the mirror.
+In the video below, you can see, how the YoloV4tiny detected a cockroach and after that - turn on the laser and send a signal to the galvanometer to set the position of the mirror.
 When using a more powerful laser, the efficiency is much higher.
 But the video cannot be shot with a powerful laser, the light is too bright.
 [![Hardware demonstrations](https://github.com/Ildaron/Laser_control/blob/master/Supplementary%20files/coac1.bmp)](https://youtu.be/VwZunUqHbiU)

 ### Security questions